HomeArticlesGuideNRI Investment Guide

 FEMA and the two-account structure

-• NRO Account (Non-Resident Ordinary): Used for India-sourced income — rent from a property, dividends, pension, agricultural income.
-Repatriation from NRO accounts is capped at USD 1 million per financial year after taxes.
-Interest on NRO deposits is taxed at 30% plus surcharge and cess, with TDS deducted at source.
+The NRO Account (Non-Resident Ordinary) handles India-sourced income, rent from a property, dividends, pension, agricultural income.
+Repatriation from NRO accounts is capped at USD 1 million per financial year after taxes, and interest on NRO deposits is taxed at 30% plus surcharge and cess, with TDS deducted at source.

 An FCNR (B) account is a third option: a foreign currency fixed deposit held in India, denominated in USD, GBP, EUR, CAD, AUD, or JPY.
-It is fully repatriable and protected from rupee depreciation risk.
+It's fully repatriable and protected from rupee depreciation risk.

 What NRIs can and cannot invest in